whosken/analytics-mvp/README.md

 **Keep in mind that this a variation of numerous possibilities based on the goals and constrants of the project.
 It should not be consider a prescriptive solution.**

-## Config Format

-The config file has the following format: